Ferrum maintains a tradition of a comprehensive academic program built on a liberal

-Students on academic probation the fall semester may participate in these activities
+Students on academic probation during the fall semester may participate in these activities

-during the spring semester provided they have returned to good academic standing by
+during the spring semester provided they have returned to good academic standing.

-that time.
-In addition, individual teams, clubs, and organizations may enforce stricter
+In addition, individual teams, clubs, and organizations may enforce stricter eligibility

-Students may continue on probation for a subsequent semester only if they have earned
+Students may continue on academic probation for a subsequent semester only if they

-coursework, even though they do not meet the guidelines of satisfactory academic progress.
+of completed coursework, even though they do not meet the guidelines of satisfactory

 At the end of a semester on academic probation or any semester in the future following

-although he or she may enroll in any summer courses.
-Students seeking readmission
+at Ferrum College, although he or she may enroll in any summer courses.
+Students seeking

-following academic suspension should show evidence of currently being able to do acceptable
+readmission following academic suspension should show evidence of being able to do

-college work.
-This is normally accomplished by successful course work earned at another
+acceptable college work.
+This is normally accomplished by successful course work earned

-accredited institution.
-A student suspended at the end of the spring semester may
+at another accredited institution.
+A student suspended at the end of the spring semester

-seek readmission on the basis of work completed during the summer at Ferrum or at
+may seek readmission on the basis of work completed during the summer at Ferrum or

 Standing" link available on i-Assistant for important guidance.
 Approval of transferability